 Holy Family University is committed to providing a comprehensive clinical education experience essential to preparing a student for entry into the radiologic science profession.
 The clinical curriculum is composed of five sequentially linked competency-based clinical education courses that increase in complexity and requirements.
 Details outlining clinical education requirements are published in individual course syllabi.
+Additional information pertaining to clinical policies and procedures is published in the 2023 ASRS Radiologic Science Clinical Education Handbook.

 Compliance with University Policy Manual Student Handbook Radiologic Science policies and procedures is required while participating in all clinical education assignments.
-Specific policies outlining the lowering of clinical grades due to policy noncompliance are described in individual clinical course syllabi and/or 2024 ASRS Radiologic Science Clinical Education Handbook.
+Specific policies outlining the lowering of clinical grades due to policy noncompliance are described in individual clinical course syllabi and/or 2023 ASRS Radiologic Science Clinical Education Handbook.